Prostitution and Solicitation in Williamson and Bell County

 Prostitution and Solicitation Defense Lawyer in Williamson County

-Law Office of Michael J. Price, P.C. are committed to your freedom.
+Price & Twine, PLLC are committed to your freedom.
 We will handle your case with the sensitivity and professionalism that are due for crimes of a sexual nature.
 The penalties for prostitution or solicitation offenses in Texas should never be taken lightly.
-By calling (512) 354-1880, Law Office of Michael J. Price, P.C. will schedule a free, no-obligation consultation to review your case and answer your questions.
+By calling (512) 354-1880, Price & Twine, PLLC will schedule a free, no-obligation consultation to review your case and answer your questions.